404-Shiv/MCT/README.md

 # Morse Code Translator

 A simple **Morse Code Translator** built using **HTML, CSS, and JavaScript**.
-This project converts **English text into Morse code and Morse code into English** instantly in the browser.
+This project converts **English text into Morse code and Morse code into English** instantly in the browser..

-35

 ## Features